nkallima/sim-universal-construction/README.txt

 =========================
-ccqueuebench.c           // A blocking concurrent queue implementation based on the CC-Synch algorithm [1]. dsmqueuebench.c          // A blocking concurrent queue implementation based on the DSM-Synch algorithm [1]. hqueuebench.c            // A blocking concurrent queue implementation based on the H-Synch algorithm [1] suitable for Numa architectures. simqueuebench.c          // A wait-free concurrent queue implementation based on the SimQueue algorithm [2]. osciqueue.c              // A blocking concurrent queue implementation based on the OSCI algorithm [3]. clhqueuebench.c          // A blocking concurrent queue implementation based on CLH locks [5, 6].
+ccqueuebench.c           // A blocking concurrent queue implementation based on the CC-Synch algorithm [1]. dsmqueuebench.c          // A blocking concurrent queue implementation based on the DSM-Synch algorithm [1]. hqueuebench.c            // A blocking concurrent queue implementation based on the H-Synch algorithm [1] for Numa machines. simqueuebench.c          // A wait-free concurrent queue implementation based on the SimQueue algorithm [2]. osciqueue.c              // A blocking concurrent queue implementation based on the OSCI algorithm [3]. clhqueuebench.c          // A blocking concurrent queue implementation based on CLH locks [5, 6].